Ahmed-Farouk-Ibrahim/Web-Development-Udacity-Project-2-Weather-API/README.md

 ## To Run this Project:

-1. Install Nodes and (cors , express, body-parser)
+1. Install Nodes and (cors , express, body-parser) packages

 2. Start your server by running the command `node server.js` in your terminal

 3. Enter a ZipCode of any city in the USA

-4. Write Your Feeling.
+4. Write Your Feelings.

 5. Press Generate button, to display main information provided from OpenWeatherMap Website.

-6. Information includes: 1- Temperature, 2- Name of City, 3- Describtion of Weather Condition, 4- Date of Today and 5- Your Feelings.
+6. Information includes:
+1- Temperature,         2- Name of City,        3- Description of Weather Condition,        4- Date of Today    and         5- Your Feelings.

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.